-WREN is a not-for-profit business that awards grants for community, biodiversity and heritage projects from funds donated by FCC Environment through the Landfill Communities Fund and Scottish Landfill Communities Fund.
+FCC Communities Foundation awards grants to community projects from funds donated by FCC Environment through the Landfill Communities Fund and Scottish Landfill Communities Fund.

-WREN was established in 1997 and since then has provided over £200m to more than 7,000 community and environmental projects throughout the UK.
+Previously known as WREN, FCC Communities Foundation was established in 1997 and has provided over £250m to more than 7,500 projects across the UK.

 You can learn more about this opportunity by visiting the funder's website.

-- WREN can accept applications from the following types or organisations:
+- We can only accept applications from the following types or organisations:

 - A Registered Charity which operates a community facility